 - "A" rated Insurance Approved

 Clips are included with all Astroguard orders!
 Our engineers will determine the amount of clips needed and the appropriate spacing required based on the dimensions and zip code where the Astroguard will be installed.
+You will receive this clip spacing in your order.
 Clips to be installed by the customer upon delivery.